tylerpierson/campus_api_component/README.md

     all of the dependencies found within my package.json file.
 4. Within the root folder, touch .env and add in your personal MongoDB connection String in the following
     format: mongodb+srv://piertyler:<password>@cluster0.ozwjnx2.mongodb.net/?retryWrites=true&w=majority
+5. While still in the .env file, include a secret [SHA256](emn178.github.io/online-tools/sha256.html) key in the following
+    format: SECRET=<\secretKey>.
+Also include a campus code to create initial admin accounts in the following format:
+    CAMPUS_CODE:<\code of your choosing>.